viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 7. Click **Save config**.

-You will need to reference the component names later when you connect to your mock robot with the Python SDK.
+You will need to reference the component names later when you connect to your mock robot with code.

 ### Install `viam-server` on your computer